nater0000/simple-app/README.md

 </div>

-Leverage a UI that uses web technologies (html, css, javascript, or even svelte's adapter-static) to drive native C++ applications with no internet connection or external dependencies.
+Leverage a UI that uses web technologies (html, css, javascript, ie static site generation) to drive native C++ applications without internet connection or external dependencies.

 This is accomplished by filling the native UI Window with a Microsoft WebView2 component, and navigating the WebView to an embedded webserver.